-As to the ``effective'' Higgs mass $(m/\sqrt{\lambda})\sim \epsilon(V)^{-1}$ (it is the only mass scale in the Minkowskian YMH model \cite{Pervush1,David2,David3, Pervush2,LP1,LP2} quantized by Dirac beyond incorporating quarks in this model), it approaches zero as $r\to 0$ ($\epsilon(0)\to\infty$) in the maximum entropy point $S(0)$ of the plot $S(r)$), i.e. there where the superselection rules \cite{Logunov} are valid.
-Thus the model \cite{Pervush1,David2,David3, Pervush2,LP1,LP2} becomes massless (involves the {\it zero mass gap}) in the $r\to 0$ limit.

 As it was discussed in Ref. \cite{disc}, in the $r\to \infty$ limit, the ``geometrical'' picture of the vacuum manifold $R_{\rm YM}$ changes in a radical wise.
-Domain walls become (infinitely) thin, and this promotes merging topological domains inside $R_{\rm YM}$ in this spatial region.
-In this case merging (annihilation) topological defects cannot be considered as perturbation processes because of unsuppressed tunelling through such (infinitely) thin domain walls \footnote{The said resembles the visual picture when liquid helium II, possessing superfluidity, flows in parallel capillaries with porous walls. }.
-Then also our above arguments of the ``maximum entropy'' \cite{Landau5} lose their validity.
+Domain walls become infinitely thin (as it can be seen from (\ref{masa})), and this promotes merging topological domains inside $R_{\rm YM}$ in this spatial region.
+Note also that the large $r$ region (indeed, $r\sim ~{\rm 1~fm}$) is just the quarks, gluons confinement region for which the coupling constant $g\neq 0$, and this results $\epsilon(\infty) \to 0$ according to (\ref{masa}).
+In this case merging (annihilation) topological defects cannot be considered as perturbation processes because of unsuppressed tunneling through such (infinitely) thin domain walls \footnote{The said resembles the visual picture when liquid helium II, possessing superfluidity, flows in parallel capillaries with porous walls. }.

-Namely against this background of tunelling effects between topological domains inside $R_{\rm YM}$ at distances $r\gg 0$ superfluid potential motions proceed in the Minkowskian physical vacuum \cite{Pervush1,David2,David3, Pervush2,LP1,LP2} involving BPS monopole solutions and quantized by Dirac.
+Namely against this background of tunneling effects between topological domains inside $R_{\rm YM}$ at distances $r\gg 0$ superfluid potential motions proceed in the Minkowskian physical vacuum \cite{Pervush1,David2,David3, Pervush2,LP1,LP2} involving BPS monopole solutions and quantized by Dirac.